open/close all folders

 - Tall, Dark, and Snarky: She's noted to be "unusual" for a princess due being quite tall and raven-haired (as opposed to the stereotypical short blondes most other princesses are), and has a marked tendency for snark - when a murderous genie asks her how she wishes to be killed, her answer is a deadpan "Old age.".

 - Youngest Child Wins: Averted.
 Her sisters are all happily married.
 Cimorene's life is exactly how she wants it to be, just different from her sisters'.

 KazulThe dragon Cimorene works for.

 - Big Eater: She's an enormous dragon, so it's to be expected.
-It's mentioned that a dragon-size serving is a little more than a bucketful.
+It's mentioned that a dragon-size serving of mousse is a little more than a bucketful.